MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 ## What happens when an app update is installed?

 The new app version is starting to install immediately, following the confirmation dialogue.
 The new app version will be published, synchronized, and updated in the background.
-This process usually doesn't take long, and users won't be interrupted, however we still recommend you to install the updates outside of working hours.
+This process usually doesn't take long, and users won't be interrupted.
+However, we still recommend you to install the updates outside of working hours.

 ## <a name="failure"></a>What do I do when an update fails?